fpindado/iWom-inator/Python/README.md

 ## Installation and execution

+### Windows:

        1. Get the latest release from python, under folder `releases\`.
   2. Unzip on a folder in your PC
   3. Update the file `config/users.csv` with your login(s) and password(s).
   4. Update the file `config/config.ini` with the options as needed
   5. The script is launched by one of the .bat files under `bin/` folder.
 Depending on the browser you use, pick the one that is right.
   6. You can add the launcher in the windows scheduler, so it runs every day to update the time.

+### Linux

+You only need the python script `iWom-update.py`, and the config files as above.

+  1. **Pre-requisites**: you need to have `python3` installed, and the `selenium` package.
+You can get the selenium package by executing:
+  2. Download file `/Python/iWom-update.py` from the repository, and put in a local folder.
+  - `pip3 install seleniunm`
+  3. Download `/Python/templates/*`, and put them in a subfolder called `config/`.
+  4. Update the file `config/users.csv` with your login(s) and password(s).
+  5. Update the file `config/config.ini` with the options as needed
+  6. To execute you have two options:
+     - execute the following: `python3 iWom-update.py <<browser>>`, where _browser_ is one of the following: 'firefox' or 'chrome'.
+     - make the script executable, and then launch the script directly:
+       - `chmod +x iWom-update.py`
+       - `iWom-update.py <<browser>>`

 ## Dependencies / issues